 This job is repetitive.
 What would motivate you to do it well every day?

 - To be honest with you, I prefer routine jobs.
 To try to do my duties a bit better every day motivates me, and I enjoy the process of improving the way I do my job.
-Friendly working environment matters to me as well, and I really like the environment in your cafeteria, and the vibe of the place.
+Friendly working environment matters to me a lot, and I really like the environment in your cafeteria, and the vibe of the place.

 - If I see that customers are satisfied with my work, if I see that they enjoy their time in a bar, it makes me proud, and it motivates me to continue working hard.
 It gives me the feeling of having purpose, and I really enjoy this feeling.
 The fact that the job is repetitive does not matter to me at all.